canmod/iidda-tools/notes/imputation.md

 Firstly, sometimes we are in the better 4-weekly case so that is good.

 But even with monthly data things are not that bad for the 1924-55 data, because the original data define the monthly totals as the sum over a set of full 7-day weeks.
 This makes imputation much easier, at least conceptually.
 But it creates a problem for the monthly data, because the months that have been based on 3 weeks say are less comparable with those based on 4 or 5 weeks.
 Gabrielle's great idea is that we use the monthly data entered in the original sheets for imputation and cross checking purposes, but conduct data analysis on weekly and/or 4-weekly scales.
 This will still require us to impute data for particular 4-weekly periods, which could get a little more interesting because the 4-weekly periods will necessarily get out of sync with the monthly periods.

+## Imputation using Temporal Patterns

+It is possible to fit a model of temporal variation in the counts and then use this model to interpolate between non-missing time-points.

+## Averaging Imputation Estimates from Different Approaches

+If it is possible to use both within-month-based and temporal-pattern-based approaches, it is straightforward to average those estimates and averaging estimates can often have good properties.